How effective is 'precooling' your home during off-peak hours? It depends

 "Running an air conditioner at 60 degrees is going to be pretty energy-intensive, and also produce a lot of HFCs, so there's serious costs associated," he said.

-HFCs refer to hydroflurocarbons, a type of greenhouse gas.
-But Barber said supercooling could be effective if you take good care of your air conditioning system and keep the windows and curtains closed.
+HFCs refer to hydrofluorocarbons, a type of greenhouse gas.
+But Barber said super cooling could be effective if you take good care of your air conditioning system and keep the windows and curtains closed.

 If nothing else, Barber said, don't keep switching the AC on and off if you're trying to be energy-efficient.